zapplea/torch_model/code/README.txt

 Dataset:
-the dataset is provided in /code/dataset which is the same to what is provided in u6068252/dataset.
-I write "data_generator.py" to split features and labels, and convert them to numpy array and store them in data.pkl. data.pkl is a pickle file.
+the dataset is provided in /code/dataset.
+They are used for experiments.
-You can use "python3 data_generator.py" to run it.
+The UCI digits dataset is stored in data.pkl, I have changed nothing and just make it easy read.
+For MNIST, it is stored in data_mnist.pkl and the same operation is worked on it.

 Structure of the program:
 It's composed of three experiments which are corresponding to three experiments in the paper.